elliotpryde/ansible-wsl/README.md

-# Ansible Ubtunu Desktop
+# Ansible WSL workstation setup

-Installs development tools for any of my Ubuntu workstations.
+This playbook installs development tools for any of my Ubuntu workstations.

 ## Requirements